Table of contents of the article:

 In the real IT world of small and medium-sized businesses.

-When we see situations like those above, in which to run an e-commerce built in PHP / MySQL / Javascript, we resort to Amazon AWS with costs like those listed above, one wonders if indeed today in the IT world there is awareness and knowledge of the facts in what you are doing.
+When we see situations like the ones above, where to run an e-commerce created in PHP / MySQL / Javascript, we resort to Amazon AWS with costs like those listed above, we wonder if actually today in the IT world there is awareness and knowledge of the facts in what you are doing.

 A bit like going to a restaurant for dinner in the company of a sweet girl, and not being an expert in wines, the waiter is left with carte blanche to propose a suitable wine to match the dishes ordered.